|Legler Systems Company|||||CR System|||||Contact Us|||||Help|||||Home||||

 8. Online processing involves instantly viewing and changing check information in the online Master File (database) based on a Transaction Code (Trans-Code) for added accuracy.
 One check transaction is processed at a time using procedure CR01.

 11. Auxiliary data input involves processing multiple check transactions (issued checks by the company or paid checks by the bank) in the import Transfer File using procedure CR08 to edit and add them to the online database.
-These auxiliary check transactions were first entered into another computerized application that created the import Transfer File or imported from a csv file using procedure CR09 or DB18 which creates the import Transfer File.
+These auxiliary check transactions were first entered into another computerized application that created the import Transfer File or imported from a Text File (csv format) using procedure CR09 or DB18 which creates the import Transfer File.

 12. Source cobol programs have been revised to reference a new copy member (SLP310) for IBM AIX system call to execute the Unix chmod command when an output file is opened and the OPR-SYS-PARM field is set to "AIX".

-13. A complete backup of the bank reconciliation application is created by periodically copying the LSC directory to an external removable device, such as a compact disc (CD-ROM) or USB flash drive.
+13. A complete backup of the bank reconciliation application is created by periodically copying the LSC directory to an external removable device, such as a compact disc (CD-ROM) or USB flash drive (thumb drive).
 The CD-ROM disc or USB flash drive can be stored off-site for added protection in case of any unforeseen disaster.

 The online CRS software references three master records in the Database Control System (required) to: (1) control basic system options and functions (Company Control Record), (2) verify User-ID and password and define the computer procedures the user can access plus other user options, such as the screen color codes (background color and foreground color), display of real-time dashboards, show dollar sign ($) in all dollar amount fields and Help Window screen colors (User Control Record) and (3) validate the Bank-ID code and other user definable codes, such as the Check-Status code, State Code and Location Code (Code Definition Records).